 Treasure hunts and scavenger hunts, are fun activities for kids of all ages.
 They are ideal for a birthday, Christmas, Halloween, or just to pass a rainy afternoon.

 The challenge is creating enough fun treasure hunt clues for kids and making them easy enough to solve without being too easy.
-We’ve therefore put together this list of 45 treasure hunt ideas and riddles for both younger and older children.
+We’ve therefore put together this list of 49 free treasure hunt ideas and riddles for both younger and older children.

 - How to create a scavenger hunt